Alternating proximal gradient method for sparse nonnegative Tucker decomposition

 Sparse NTD aims at decomposing a tensor into the product of a core tensor and some factor matrices with nonnegativity and sparsity constraints.
 Existing algorithms for this problem either converge rapidly with very expensive per-iteration cost or have low per-iteration cost with very slow convergence speed.
-We have proposed two versions of APG methods, which own both low per-iteration complexity and fast convergence speed.
-Moreover, the algorithms have been modified for sparse NTD from partial observations of a target tensor.
-The modified algorithms also have low per-iteration cost and can give similar decompositions from half of or even fewer observations as those from full observations.
+We have proposed the APG method, which owns both low per-iteration complexity and fast convergence speed.
+Moreover, the algorithm has been modified for sparse NTD from partial observations of a target tensor.
+The modified algorithm also has low per-iteration cost and can give similar decompositions from half of or even fewer observations as those from full observations.